2018 Valhalla Fall Invitational Updated Tournament Rules Overview

 Playoff timeouts may be used at any point up till 5 minutes in either half.
 The game clock runs through the timeout.
 Penalty time stops during playoff timeouts.

 Each team will play 3 pool play games that count toward their record.
 The top team(s) from each division/pool will move on to the playoff bracket.
 The bottom teams will play one consolation game.
-Divisions with two pools will be ranked according to pool seeding to ensure game diversity.
-Divisions with three pools will be ranked across the entire division - unfortunately with this format some teams may play each other twice.
+Divisions will be seeded according to .

 Tied scores at the end of regulation for pool play games result in each team earning ½ point.